Beyond Cosmetic Compliance in Data Analytics: A Guide to CPRA

-Research shows that 92% of organizations are subject to one or more data use rules and regulations.
-Among the most prominent is the California Consumer Privacy Act (CCPA).
-In November 2020, just over two years after the CCPA initially went into effect, California’s electorate voted to amend it.
+Research shows that more than 90% of organizations are subject to one or more data use rules and regulations.
+Among the most prominent is the California Consumer Privacy Act (CCPA), which California’s electorate voted to amend in 2020 – just two years after it initially went into effect.

 Now known as the California Privacy Rights Act (CPRA), this amendment builds upon the CCPA and brings regulatory requirements — and the punishments for violating them — closer to the GDPR.
 The changes have critical implications for organizations that use sensitive data.
 So, what do data teams need to do to strengthen their compliant data protection measures and live up to the CPRA’s standards?